Antitakeover defenses allow shielding your company from hostile takeovers.

 Interested to learn more?

-Feel free to get a paper on defenses against hostile takeovers.
+Feel free to get a paper on hostile takeover defenses.

 The paper particulaly analyzes the major problem of the antitakeover law: Whom to protect and how.

-In 36 pages, the paper further covers major legal issues flowing from the landmark antitakeover cases.
-It, specifically, analyzes the fundamental problems addressed by the U.S. courts.
+In 37 pages, the paper further covers major legal issues flowing from the landmark antitakeover cases.
+It, specifically, analyzes the fundamental problems addressed by the US courts.
 The paper suggests an effective response to those problems.
 It ultimately suggests ways to improve the antitakeover defenses in the best interests of corporation and its shareholders.

 This paper, in particular: